 Background

-Astrobotic Technology, in partnership with Carnegie Mellon University, was selected by NASA's Small Business Innovation Research in 2017 to develop a small lunar rover architecture capable of performing small-scale science and exploration on the Moon and other planetary surfaces.
-In March 2018, the team was awarded funds to move on to Phase II, and under this agreement, Astrobotic will produce a flight-ready rover that will fly on the Peregrine lunar lander to the Moon in 2021.
-This rover will be the first derivative of a CubeRover, a spinoff called IRIS, being developed completely by Carnegie Mellon University students
+Astrobotic Technology, partnered with Carnegie Mellon University, was selected by NASA's Small Business Innovation Research program in 2017 to develop a lunar rover architecture for small-scale science and exploration on the Moon and other planetary surfaces.
+In March 2018, they received funding to move to Phase II, aiming to produce a flight-ready rover to fly on the Peregrine lunar lander in 2021.
+This rover, IRIS, is a derivative of a CubeRover and is being developed by Carnegie Mellon University students.

-The final logo concept included subtle nods to the bottlecap style wheels of the rover and inverted R and S hinted at the the origin of the IRIS name being Siri backwards.
-The patch design included stars that also represent the camera flashes from the photos that IRIS will take.
+The final logo concept included subtle nods to the rover's bottlecap-style wheels, and the inverted R and S hinted at the origin of the IRIS name being Siri backward.
+The patch design included stars representing the camera flashes from the photos that IRIS will take.

-Market research was done by analyzing and cataloging features and the design of other related sites.
-These included similar space programs such as NASA's Perseverance Mars Rover Mission and other "competitor" rover groups Spacebit, Dymon Co Ltd, and Puli Space Tech, other CMU sites such as the CMU Field Robotics Center, and sites from other organizations like the University of Minnesota Robotics Group.
+Market research was conducted by analyzing features and designs of related sites, including NASA's Perseverance Mars Rover Mission and other rover groups like Spacebit, Dymon Co Ltd, and Puli Space Tech.
+Additionally, sites from CMU, such as the Field Robotics Center, and other organizations like the University of Minnesota Robotics Group, were reviewed.

-A Project Goals Venn diagram document was completed to help keep all the stakeholder needs aligned:
+A Project Goals Venn diagram was created to align stakeholder needs:

-A living Feature Roadmap document was started to map out the site requirements and potential features based on the client interviews and market research:
+A living Feature Roadmap document was initiated to outline site requirements and potential features based on client interviews and market research:

 Three primary archetypes were created: